deeppavlov/tdl/README.md

 This is a GitHub page of Theoretical Deep Learning course held by Neural Networks and Deep Learning Lab., MIPT.
 The working language of this course is Russian.

-Lecture slides and homework assignments will be placed in this repo.
+**Location:** Moscow Institute of Physics and Technology, Phystech.Bio building, room *TBA*

-Location: Moscow Institute of Physics and Technology, Phystech.Bio building, room *TBA*
+**Time:** Friday, 10:45, starting from 15th of February, 2019.

-Time: Friday, 10:45, starting from 15th of February, 2019.
+**Videos** will be available.

-Videos will be available.
+Lecture slides, homework assignments and videos will appear in this repo and will be available for everyone.
+However, we will check your homework only if you are a MIPT student.

 Further announcements will be in our Telegram chat: https://t.me/joinchat/D_ljjxJHIrD8IuFvfqVLPw